patofoto/Demon_Klipper_Essentials_Unified/README.md

 - Bed Fans macro big update with Floating Bed Fans improvements
 - Bed Fans Floating fans calculates temperature mid points & allows fully interactive runtime adjustments to speed values
 - Bed Fans thermal & power info display macros added
+- The Full PID macro now auto saves at the end of the test
+- The Auto Mesh Builder macro now auto saves all meshes at the end of the building process

 - The system can now automatically detect which correctly setup chamber sensor you have, chamber sensor or chamber fan